Autumn-Martin/mind_the_gap/README.md

 Start a server with `rails s`.

-Now view the app locally in development by visiting `http://localhost:3000/` in your browser.
+Now you may view the app locally in development by visiting `http://localhost:3000/` in your browser.

 ### Testing

 The test suite is created through RSpec.
 To run this test suite, run `rspec`.
 Mind the Gap currently maintains 94.81% test coverage according to [SimpleCov](https://github.com/colszowka/simplecov).

 Also please note that there is a test database helper, which seeds data purely for test runs.
 This file can be adjusted if you would like to work with a different data set.